notcomsed/novnc-win/README.md

 # novnc-win
-This is noVNC version which can run at win cmd natural without mingw32(git-bash) or Cygwin
+This is noVNC version which can run at Windows cmd natural without mingw32(git-bash) or Cygwin

 start cmd